-Want a portable Apple device that packs a punch but doesn’t slug your wallet?
+Want a portable Apple device packing a punch that won’t knock out your wallet?
 Two great contenders enter the ring in a battle for your hard-earned bucks: Apple’s MacBook Air and its iPad Pro.

 The latest MacBook Air features a 13.3-inch screen complemented by silver, space gray, and gold finishes.
 Its all-metal chassis retains the classic Air wedge shape.

 On the portability front, it weighs 2.75 pounds.
 That’s more than the 12-inch MacBook at 2.03 pounds but less than the 13-inch MacBook Pro at 3.02 pounds.
-It’s still a great portable PC but no longer the slimmest laptop offered by Apple.
+It’s still a great portable PC but no longer Apple’s slimmest laptop.

 The iPad Pro also underwent a wide-ranging redesign in 2018.
 It now comes with a flat-edged chassis in 11-inch and 12.9-inch sizes complemented by a silver or space gray finish.